Skip to main content

 Cliff Mountain

-Cliff Mountain is one of the most challenging High Peaks.
-While the views are decent along the climb, the approach to the climb is very demanding.
-Cliff sits back behind Mount Marcy and requires a long approach, then a hike through an exceptional mud pit, then up the cliff face which is extremely steep and in many situations slippery.
+Cliff Mountain is one of the most challenging High Peaks, with a hike up the cliff face that is extremely steep and in many situations slippery.
 While, due to tradition, this is a 46er peak, it does not crest 4000’ in elevation.
 Cliff is often climbed with in conjunction with Mount Redfield.
-We recommend you pick up a guide book for more in depth detail or hire a local guide to assist you.
+Cliff is a long, serious hike that requires significant preparation.
+A successful hike involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles.

 • Elevation: 3960 feet

-Heading right you will have a moderate, but often wet hike to the Uphill Lean-to.
-The herd-path is directly across the trail from the lean-to, marked by a cairn.
-This herd-path is also the start of the Redfield Route.
-The Cliff Route is slightly up the joined herd-path and leaves right.
-At this point you will have to navigate through the muck and mire to the base of the cliff.
-Once over the Cliff don’t be fooled into stopping at the next highest point, this is a false summit, drop a bit and finish the climb to the true summit.
+After navigating through the muck and mire to the base of the cliff, take care going up the steep rock.
+Once over the cliffs, don’t be fooled into stopping at the next highest point, this is a false summit.
+Drop a bit and finish the climb to the true summit (with a wooden sign).
 Views are a bit lacking from the summit, so take in the nice ones along the steep climb.

 Blake Peak